-Architects, NY Developer Team Up to Create Steel Quonset Village in Detroit
+Architects, NY Developer Create Steel Quonset Hut Village

 While taking a casual scroll down the street of one Detroit neighborhood, an onlooker may not have noticed anything substantially different than any other area in America.
 That all changed after two world-class architects teamed up with a New York City developer to create what could be the future of housing projects—a steel Quonset HutTM village.